Smouldering myeloma: Treatment

 Treatment for multiple myeloma is focused on therapies that decrease the clonal plasma cell population and consequently decrease the signs and symptoms of disease.
 If the disease is completely asymptomatic (i.e. there is a paraprotein and an abnormal bone marrow population but no end-organ damage), as in smouldering myeloma, treatment is typically deferred, or restricted to clinical trials.

 They are generally responsive to IL-1β neutralisation.

 Treatment for smoldering multiple myeloma (SMM) has changed significantly in the recent years.
-The current treatment of SMM depends on whether or not the patient has high or low risk of SMM.
+The current treatment of SMM depends on whether or not the patient has high or low risk SMM.

 The method to distinguish between high risk and low risk patients come from the MAYO 2008, PETHEMA, and SWOG models.
 The PETHEMA group characterizes between risk categories using immunoparesis and aberrant plasma cell percentages with high risk patients exhibiting short time to progression towards symptomatic multiple myeloma.
 The MAYO 2008 model also incorporates parameters such as bone marrow and plasma cell percentage, M-protein levels, and sFLC ratios.

 In 2019, the 20/2/20 model emerged from the International Myeloma Foundation (IMF).
 This model states that if all three of the following are true: the percentage of plasma cells in the bone marrow is 20% or more, M-Protein level is 2g/dL or greater, or the sFLC ratio is greater than 20, then the patient is classified as high risk.